-Blogs can enable an organization to quickly share information among employees, partners, or customers.
+Blogs let organizations quickly share information among employees, partners, or customers.
 People can add insight to a difficult subject area, provide inspiration and guidance, or explain a new guideline or procedure.

 An online community is a virtual place where ideas are discussed and shared.
 It promotes open communication by fostering discussions among users who both share their expertise and learn from others.
 Learn more about creating a community.